2025–26 Richmond Spiders women's basketball team: Preseason All-A10 Teams

 The Spiders were ranked No. 19 in the ESPN Preseason Top 25 and tied at No. 24 in the AP Preseason Poll.

 Schedule

-Richmond's 2025–26 non-conference schedule features 13 games, including a pair of games in the Cancun Classic at the end of November and another pair in the 4 Tha Culture Holiday Classic in December.
+Richmond's 2025–26 non-conference schedule featured 13 games, including a pair of games in the Cancun Classic at the end of November and another pair in the 4 Tha Culture Holiday Classic in December.

-In the Atlantic 10 portion of the schedule, Richmond will play a total of 18 games, including both home and away games against Davidson, Rhode Island, George Mason, St. Bonaventure and VCU.
-In addition, Richmond will host Loyola Chicago, Duquesne, La Salle and Fordham, while the Spiders will travel to Saint Louis, Dayton, George Washington and Saint Joseph's.
+In the Atlantic 10 portion of the schedule, Richmond played a total of 18 games, including both home and away games against Davidson, Rhode Island, George Mason, St. Bonaventure and VCU.
+In addition, Richmond hosted Loyola Chicago, Duquesne, La Salle and Fordham, while the Spiders traveled to Saint Louis, Dayton, George Washington and Saint Joseph's.